• Free Tours

 Roman city wall

 You can actually walk around the whole perimeter of the Roman city following explanatory panels.
-The most spectacular parts are the city entrances at Plaça Nova at Pati Llimona Civic Center and the wall and towers at Plaça Ramon Berenguer.
+The most spectacular parts are the city entrances at Plaça Nova at Pati Llimona Civic Centre and the wall and towers at Plaça Ramon Berenguer.
 However, the wall is embedded all over the city.
 You can find it inside the buildings, like at the Mercer Hotel or in other houses along Avinyó Street.

 Roman aqueduct

 At Plaça del Vuit de Març, the remains of the original aqueduct discovered in the 1980s are on view attached to the walls.
-Nearby, inside Casa de l’Ardiaca, not only can you enjoy for free its beautiful patio but you can also see the end of the line with the deposit that distributed water to the whole city.
+Nearby, inside Casa de l’Ardiaca, not only can you enjoy its beautiful patio for free, but you can also see the end of the line with the deposit that distributed water to the whole city.

 Roman Domus